-Range of amounts Type of procedure Main features Go to section LID TO 7 SUIDE Payment against invoice without prior acceptance of a tender 4.4 From 2.501€ to 20.000€ Award on the basis of single tender Invitation to tenderers with clear pre-set requirements.
+Range of Type of amounts procedure Main features Go to section Up to 2.500€ Direct award or order Payment against invoice without prior acceptance of a tender 4.4 From 2.501€ to 20.000€ Award on the basis of single tender Invitation to tenderers with clear pre-set requirements.
 At least two offers must be evaluated 4.5 From 20.001€ to 100.000€ Competitive negotiated procedure Invitation to tenderers with clear pre-set requirements.
-At least three offers must be evaluated 4.6.2 From 100.001€ to 300.000€ Open tender procedure in programme area Tender must be published not only in the country of the beneficiary, but in the whole programme area 4.8 One-step procedure with international publication of tender 4.8
+At least three offers must be evaluated 4.6.2 From 100.001€ to 300.000€ Open tender procedure in programme area Tender must be published not only in the country of the beneficiary, but in the whole programme area 4.8 More than 300.000€ International open tender One-step procedure with international publication of tender 4.8